Tehillah05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a script that converts a number from base 2 to base 10
+This is a script that prints all possible combinations of two letters, except oo